JhonathaRicardo/InterferometryAnalysis_LIP/README.md

-# <h1 align = "center">Interferometry Analysis - LIP (version 1.2)</h1>
+# <h1 align = "center">Interferometry Analysis - LIP (version 1)</h1>
 <p align="justify">
   Interferometric techniques are important tools for analysis and diagnosis in astronomy, spectroscopy, metrology, plasma physics, particle physics, and other areas, frequently applied to quantify changes in the refractive index of a material or a medium.
 For example, knowing the density distribution of a gas target is crucial to understand laser plasmas interactions and processes.
-This software was developed in Python to recover the accumulated optical phase-shift across a plasma induced by focusing laser radiation as well as estimate the plasma density distribution.
+This software was developed in Python to recover the accumulated optical phase-shift across a plasma induced by focusing laser radiation, as well as estimate the plasma density distribution.
 </p>

 <p align="center">